slotThe/rq/README.md

   -- array (in which case value means element), or an array (in which -- case it really means value). map : (JSON → JSON) → JSON → JSON

+  -- Like map, `filter p xs` applies `p` to every value of `xs`.
+  -- Keep the elements for which the predicate returns truthy. filter : (JSON → JSON) → JSON → JSON
   ```

 - Misc